ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 only once you're damn sure it compiles/run.
 It probably won't and that's fine!
 Make a note of the mistakes (more on this in the following section) and come back to your Google doc to re-examine your code.
 Do this until your code runs!
-Finally, practice on paper or a whiteboard, to practice handwriting and speaking out loud while you're coding.
+Finally, practice on paper or a whiteboard to practice handwriting and speaking out loud while you're coding.

 If you're interviewing with a company which does whiteboard coding only (Google,